Coptic history: Council of Chalcedon

-When in 451, Emperor Marcianus attempted to heal divisions in the church, the response of Pope Dioscorus – the Pope of Alexandria who was later exiled – was that the emperor should not intervene in the affairs of the church.
+When in 451, Emperor Marcianus attempted to heal divisions in the church, the response of Pope Dioscorus (the Pope of Alexandria who was later exiled) was that the emperor should not intervene in the affairs of the church.
 It was at Chalcedon that the emperor, through the Imperial delegates, enforced harsh disciplinary measures against Pope Dioscorus in response of his boldness.

 The Council of Chalcedon, from the perspective of the Alexandrine Christology, has deviated from the approved Cyrillian terminology and declared that Christ was one hypostasis in two natures.
-However, in the Nicene-Constantinopolitan Creed, "Christ was conceived of the Holy Spirit and of the Virgin Mary," thus the foundation of the definition according to the non-Chalcedonian adherents, according to the Christology of Cyril of Alexandria is valid.

 In terms of Christology, the Oriental Orthodox (non-Chalcedonians) understanding is that Christ is "One Nature—the Logos Incarnate," of the full humanity and full divinity.
-The Chalcedonians understanding is that Christ is recognized in two natures, full humanity and full divinity.
-Oriental Orthodoxy contends that such a formulation is no different from what the Nestorians teach.
+The Chalcedonians understanding is that Christ is recognized in two natures, full humanity and full divinity.Oriental Orthodoxy contends that such a formulation is no different from what the Nestorians teach.
 This is the doctrinal perception that makes the apparent difference which separated the Oriental Orthodox from the Eastern Orthodox.

 The council's findings were rejected by many of the Christians on the fringes of the Byzantine Empire, including Egyptians, Syrians, Armenians, and others.

-From that point onward, Alexandria would have two patriarchs: the non-Chalcedonian native Egyptian one, now known as the Coptic Pope of Alexandria and Patriarch of All Africa on the Holy Apostolic See of St. Mark and the "Melkite" or Imperial Patriarch, now known as the Greek Orthodox Pope of Alexandria and Patriarch of All Africa.
+From that point onward, Alexandria would have two patriarchs: the non-Chalcedonian native Egyptian one (now known as the Coptic Pope of Alexandria and Patriarch of All Africa on the Holy Apostolic See of St. Mark) and the "Melkite" or Imperial Patriarch (now known as the Greek Orthodox Pope of Alexandria and Patriarch of All Africa).

 Almost the entire Egyptian population rejected the terms of the Council of Chalcedon and remained faithful to the native Egyptian Church (now known as the Coptic Orthodox Church of Alexandria).
 Those who supported the Chalcedonian definition remained in communion with the other leading churches of Rome and Constantinople, and became the Greek-speaking (and later Arabic-speaking) Rum.
-The non-Chalcedonian party became what is today called the Oriental Orthodox Church.
+The non-Chalcedonian party became what is today called the Oriental Orthodox Churches.

-The Coptic Orthodox Church of Alexandria regards itself as having been misunderstood at the Council of Chalcedon.
-There was an opinion in the church that viewed that perhaps the council understood the Church of Alexandria correctly, but wanted to curtail the existing power of the Alexandrine Hierarch, especially after the events that happened several years before at Constantinople from Pope Theophilus I of Alexandria towards Patriarch John Chrysostom and the unfortunate turnouts of the Second Council of Ephesus in 449 AD, where Eutichus misled Pope Dioscoros and the council in confessing the Orthodox faith in writing and then renouncing it after the council, which in turn, had upset Rome, especially that the tome which was sent was not read during the council sessions.